Skip to Content

 Amazon Rating: 4.4/5

-In April 1912, the Fortune sisters embark on a voyage home aboard the Titanic, the pinnacle of luxury and opulence.
+In April 1912, the Fortune sisters embark on a voyage home aboard the Titanic.
 Alice feels a sense of foreboding, while Flora struggles with doubts about her impending marriage.
-Mabel, the youngest, rebels against her family’s plans for her future.
+The youngest sister, Mabel, rebels against her family’s plans for her future.

 The Midnight Watch